orblivion/hpgl-coding-test/README.md

 # Programming test for the Inkscape Python Developer contract role (2023 Q1)

-This repository contains the instructions to perform the programming test of the role that the Inkscape project is currently filling.
+This repository contains the instructions to perform the programming test of the role that the Inkscape project is currently looking to fill.

 Note that this is not the file format that will be implemented during the contract.
-The HPGL file format is already supported by Inkscape - the code submitted by the candidates will be used solely for the purpose of selecting the candidates.
+The HPGL file format is already supported by Inkscape - the code submitted by the candidates will be used solely for the purpose of selecting the candidates, so no worries that we freeboot your work!

 This readme contains:
  * the task instructions,